 This survey has become a yearly thing.
 Browse all our survey results.

 If you’re an international software developer looking for a job in Japan, it can be hard to tell what your market rate is.
 Sure, there’s data (in Japanese) for the market as a whole, but that doesn’t necessarily reflect the kind of positions that international software developers hold here.
-So to better shed a light on compensation, I conducted a survey of international developers working in Japan.
+So to better shed a light on software developer salaries in Japan, I conducted a survey of international developers working in Japan.
 The following results are based on the average total yearly salary (including bonuses) reported by respondents.

 Salary by years of experience in software development